DILCISBoard/E-ARK-AIP/index.md

 As already mentioned, the structural requirements defined by the CSIP generally apply to the AIP.
 However, the AIP `representations` folder contains representations which are created as part of the AIP maintenance.
 If no mainteance operation was performed, this folder is not present.
-For this reason,
+For this reason, the CSIP requirement which prescribes the presence of the `representations` folder is overruled by the following AIP specific requirement.

 **AIP-REPRESENTATIONS-OPTIONAL**: The Archival Information Package (AIP) folder COULD include a folder named representations.
 This requirement overrules requirement *CSIPSTR9* defined by the CSIP.
 See also requirement *AIP-REPRESENTATIONS*.

-The defined by the CSIP in relation to the `representation` folder also apply to AIP representations.
+## Compound vs. divided METS structure

 In the following section a concrete example is used to describe the two alternatives of using either a *compound* or a *divided* METS structure in more